 Having health information collected, transmitted, and analyzed in real time improves diagnostic accuracy and speed as well as the effectiveness of treatment.
 Access to timely insights that are informed by accurate data and analysis allows doctors to innovate care and devise more effective treatment plans.

 Big Oil isn’t just drilling for black gold these days; it’s also mining big data.
-Data-gathering sensors allow companies to save billions of dollars on everything from supply management to production.
+Data collection sensors allow companies to save billions of dollars on everything from supply management to production.
 They’re also helping in the field by identifying safety hazards, avoiding outages, and using automation more effectively for drilling and extraction.

 ConocoPhillips is one example of how data analysis is playing a big role in their company.
 Representatives state that the sensors its company has scattered over its oil fields cut the drilling time in half for their new wells in the South Texas Eagle Ford shale basin.
 The company was able to compare data from hundreds of sensors that are programmed to auto-adjust the speed of drilling and the weight on individual drill bits to accelerate extraction.
 This cut the extraction time considerably, according to the VP of strategy, exploration, and technology for the company.